trulyshruti/inBetween/README.md

 ### How does it work?

 HTML5 Geolocation is used to "Find me!"
 Google Maps API is used to locate addresses.
 Foursquare API is used to find the venues.

 ### Who made this app?

-This app was built by Shruti Kulkarni of Columbia University.
-This app was built for the HackPrinceton hackathon in Fall 2012.
+This app was built by Shruti Kulkarni of Columbia University, for HackPrinceton in Fall 2012.